 Welcome to our beginners guide to Ethereum contracts and dApp development.
-This tutorial is aimed at hackathon participants who are getting setup to quickly build something from scratch.
+This tutorial aims to quickly get you set up to build something from scratch.

 To orchestrate this process we're going to use Hardhat, a development environment that facilitates building on Ethereum.
-It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts and dApps, as well as easily introducing more functionality around this workflow.
+It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts and dApps, and it allows you to easily introducing more functionality around this workflow.
 This means compiling and testing at the very core.

 Hardhat also comes built-in with Hardhat Network, a local Ethereum network designed for development.
 It allows you to deploy your contracts, run your tests and debug your code.